Gopipo/LS_Annotation_Project/README.md

 Single words may be doubleclicked.
 If the word is highlighted directly by the search function, 1 click suffices.
 You cannot mark segments past a newline-character.
 However, as long as you do not move down to the next line, you can move your cursor past them and the selection still works.

+If it looks like there is no image: Some "images" are (a few) pixels only.

 ## Getting the data
 Export your annotations to a JSONL-file with this command:
 ```